Student-FastDev/Custom-Presence/README.md

 - **Cache Management:** Save and load user inputs and scripts using a cache file to preserve settings between sessions.
 - **Syntax Highlighting:** Real-time syntax highlighting in the script editor for improved readability and development experience.
 - **Fade-In Animation:** Smooth fade-in effect for the application window upon startup.
-- **Proxy Support:** (Planned) Future updates may include proxy support to enhance privacy and security.

 ## Prerequisites